 - Private toilet room

 The floor plan below is very close to the plan we went with (and includes everything on my wish list), but we flipped the guest bathroom layout so the door is on the other side of the room.
 Essentially we combined both bathrooms to become the master bathroom and closet and turned the old closet into a small guest bathroom.

 Bathroom Construction & Design Decisions

-Here is a snapshot from our bedroom.
+Here is a snapshot of the master bath from our bedroom.
 You can see the closet entry has been closed up and the entrance into our new master bathroom.